Wesley Britt: New England Patriots

 Britt was signed to the practice squad of the New England Patriots on September 5, 2005, where he spent the season.
 He made the Patriots' 53-man roster in 2006, and made his first career start in Week 4 against the Cincinnati Bengals.
 He would go on to play in 10 total games in 2006.
 The next season, Britt was active for four games, starting the season finale against the New York Giants.
 He did not start any games in 2008 and was active for two total games.
 Following the season, as a restricted free agent, Britt was not offered a tender by the Patriots, but was re-signed to a separate contract on March 16.
 He was released by the Patriots during final cuts on September 5, 2009.

 Personal life

-Wesley Britt is married to Katie Britt, the United States senator from Alabama.
-They reside in Montgomery, Alabama and have two children.
-Wesley Britt is an economic development representative with Alabama Power.
+Wesley Britt married Katie Boyd in 2008.
+In 2022, Katie Britt was elected to the United States Senate from Alabama.
+They live in Montgomery, Alabama, and have two children.
+Wesley Britt was an economic development representative with Alabama Power and subsequently joined a lobby firm.

-Brothers Taylor and Justin also played football for Alabama.
+His younger brothers, Taylor and Justin, also played football for the University of Alabama.